About Water Gremlin

 2. What is Water Gremlin’s environmental monitoring process?

-We have a comprehensive system to monitor outdoor air concentrations of trans-dichloroethylene (t-DCE) – not considered a hazardous air pollutant by the Environmental Protection Agency – with independent laboratory results reported directly to the MPCA.
+We have a comprehensive system to monitor outdoor air concentrations of trans-dichloroethylene (t-DCE) with independent laboratory results reported directly to the MPCA.
 We measure our usage of t-DCE in real time, so we can make immediate adjustments if needed.
+The company has not exceeded emission limits for t-DCE.

 3. Does Water Gremlin use a pollution control system, and how can you be sure it is working?